 May 16, 2017

-Sitting in United Airline’s economy class, I scanned the menu displayed on the seat back monitor.
+Sitting in United Airline’s economy class, I scanned the menu displayed on the seatback monitor.
 I couldn’t keep my attention on the information.
 A stream of thoughts flowed in the back of my mind.
 I wondered how I was going to acclimate when I landed in Japan.
-The 14 hour flight along with arriving midday the following day was surly going to disrupt my internal clock.
+The 14-hour flight along with arriving midday the following day was surely going to disrupt my internal clock.
 Anxiety slowly began to rise inside of me.
 I worried how the trip was really going to play out.
 I was in charge of the itinerary with family members depending on me to have a great experience (talk about pressure!).
-Did I in fact schedule touring days efficiently?
-Was I ready to act upon contingent plans that deviated from the itinerary if bad weather, transportation delays or illness occurred?
+Did I in fact schedule tour days efficiently?
+Was I ready to act upon contingency plans that deviated from the itinerary if bad weather, transportation delays or illness occurred?
 What kind of difficulties would I face in a country where English wasn’t a widely used language?
 Did I bring enough cash?
 Did I pack appropriately?
-I had to stop this self talk!
+I had to stop this self-talk!

 Trying to shake off these nagging questions, I pulled myself into the present.
 Glancing around I noticed that passengers had settled into a restful state.
 Hushed voices filtered across the darkened cabin where window shades had been pulled down to facilitate sleep.
 Having left the San Francisco International Airport at noon, we would experience perpetual daylight during the entire flight as the sun chased us around the globe.
 It was time to get comfortable.